gl-inet/docs4.x/docs/tutorials/openvpn_client.md

     ![vpn dashboard page](https://static.gl-inet.com/docs/en/4/tutorials/openvpn_client/vpndashboard_to_connect_expressvpn.png){class="glboxshadow"}

-## Setup OpenVPN server by GL.iNet router
+## Setup OpenVPN server on GL.iNet router

 You can get a GL.iNet router to set as OpenVPN server, and get another GL.iNet router to set as OpenVPN client.
 For setup OpenVPN server, please check out [here](../openvpn_server).

-## Get configuration files from VPN service providers
+## Get configuration files from OpenVPN service providers

-We have tested different VPN service providers.
+We have tested different OpenVPN service providers.
 Therefore, if you don't know how to get the configuration file, you can follow the instruction below.
 However, you have to contact your service provider for the configuration file if they are not listed below.

 If you have any problem in the setup of OpenVPN, please contact [support@gl-inet.com](mailto:support@gl-inet.com)